-The following layout suggestions should provide optimum performance from the TSC2101.
+The following layout suggestions should provide optimum performance from the TSC2111.
 However, many portable applications have conflicting requirements concerning power, cost, size, and weight.
 In general, most portable devices have fairly clean power and grounds because most of the internal components are very low power.
 This situation would mean less bypassing for the converter's power and less concern regarding grounding.
 Still, each situation is unique and the following suggestions should be reviewed carefully.

-For optimum performance, care should be taken with the physical layout of the TSC2101 circuitry.
+For optimum performance, care should be taken with the physical layout of the TSC2111 circuitry.
 The basic SAR architecture is sensitive to glitches or sudden changes on the power supply, reference, ground connections, and digital inputs that occur just prior to latching the output of the analog comparator.
 Therefore, during any single conversion for an n-bit SAR converter, there are n windows in which large external transient voltages can easily affect the conversion result.
 Such glitches might originate from switching power supplies, nearby digital logic, and high power devices.
 The degree of error in the digital output depends on the reference voltage, layout, and the exact timing of the external event.
 The error can change if the external event changes in time with respect to the timing of the critical n windows.

-With this in mind, power to the TSC2101 should be clean and well bypassed.
+With this in mind, power to the TSC2111 should be clean and well bypassed.
 A 0.1 μ F ceramic bypass capacitor should be placed as close to the device as possible.
-A 1 μ F to 10 μ F capacitor may also be needed if the impedance of the connection between the TSC2101 supply pins and system power supply is high.
+A 1 μ F to 10 μ F capacitor may also be needed if the impedance of the connection between the TSC2111 supply pins and system power supply is high.

-A bypass capacitor on the VREF pin is generally not needed because the reference is buffered by an internal op amp, although it can be useful to reduce reference noise level.
+A 1 μ F bypass capacitor should be placed on the VREF pin if the SAR ADC is intended to be used with the internal reference voltagel.
 If an external reference voltage originates from an op amp, make sure that it can drive any bypass capacitor that is used without oscillation.

-The TSC2101 architecture offers no inherent rejection of noise or voltage variation in regards to using an external reference input.
+The TSC2111 architecture offers no inherent rejection of noise or voltage variation in regards to using an external reference input.
 This is of particular concern when the reference input is tied to the power supply.
 Any noise and ripple from the supply appears directly in the digital results.
 While high frequency noise can be filtered out, voltage variation due to line frequency (50 Hz or 60 Hz) can be difficult to remove.